-Silver copper zeolite is used to treat polymers to achieve an antimicrobial effect.
+Silver zeolite is used to treat polymers to achieve an antimicrobial effect.
 The silver ion is the active species, which is released out of the treated polymer.
 The silver ion interacts with the cell membrane of microorganisms, interferes with electron transport processes, binds to nucleic acids, inhibits enzymes and catalyses free radical oxygen species.

 Generally, the antimicrobial effect of polymer materials containing silver active substances is dependent on how much of the silver is released.
 A precondition for the release of silver is a solvent, i.e. a liquid which the material comes into contact with.
 A dry polymer material surface will not release any silver ions and thus will not exert an antimicrobial effect.
-This is why claims and use-conditions have to be described to be able to demonstrate efficacy.
+This is why claims and use-conditions have to be described in detail to be able to demonstrate efficacy.
 Efficacy has to be demonstrated towards one example use, respectively, for the claims made.

 A fungistatic claim has been made.
-The intended use is protection of film against deterioration of the physical properties or appearance.
+The intended use is protection of film against direct or indirect effects from micro-organisms to increase the durability of the film.
 The example uses given were i) laminated work surface and ii) paint finish.